Conference Networking for Introverts - 5 Ways I Cope

-I'm a freelance writer currently working on a novel about a gap year gone horrible awry.
-I came here to brush up on my marketing and branding knowledge, and really loved the panel on XYZ, but I'm also hoping to connect with other writers in my area and CPs.
+I'm an LGBTQ travel writer currently working on a novel about a gap year gone horribly awry.
+I came here to brush up on my marketing and branding knowledge, and really loved the panel on XYZ, but I'm also hoping to connect with other writers in my area and find CPs.
 What about you - what brought you here?

 Practice.
 Polish.
 Repeat.

 Introverts are notoriously reluctant conversation starters, and for good reason.
 Like an elevator pitch, conversation starters give you a go-to way to start talking to someone, which are often the trickiest parts for introverts.
 A natural conversation starter for writing events is to ask what type of writing someone does.

 Have you ever been to the city before?
 What do you like/what are you planning to do?

 Have you ever been to this conference before?
 Do you have any tips?